Domestic Violence and Guns

-More Questions About Domestic Violence and Guns?
+More Questions About Domestic Abuse and Guns?
 Contact an Attorney

-When it comes to domestic violence, you don't want to take any chances as the dangers increase when emotions flare.
-Hence the many federal and state laws restricting access to firearms in domestic violence cases.
-For more help and to learn more about protecting yourself and your loved ones, you should speak with an experienced family law attorney near you.
+When it comes to an abusive relationship, you don't want to take any chances.
+There are intimate partner violence laws on the books at both the federal and state level.
+They restrict the possession of firearms in domestic violence situations.
+You need to put those laws to use to protect yourself and your family.
+Speak with an experienced family law attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help